 The review shall be conducted by a relevant SRA Standing Committee;

-Upon completion of review, a majority affirmative vote of the SRA shall be required to continue affiliate membership status;
+Upon the review’s completion, a majority affirmative vote of the SRA shall be required to continue affiliate membership status;

 Affiliate membership status shall not continue beyond a period of two (2) years;

-If the MSU relinquishes affiliate membership status in an external organization, affiliate membership in that organization cannot be reclaimed for a period of one (1) year.
+If the MSU relinquishes affiliate membership status in an external organization, affiliate membership in that organization may not be reclaimed for a period of one (1) year.

-Full membership status in an external organization may be approved or terminated by a two-thirds (2/3) affirmative vote of the SRA; or by majority affirmative vote of the General Assembly; or by majority affirmative vote of the MSU membership in a referendum;
+Full membership status in an external organization may be approved or terminated by:

+Two-thirds (2/3) affirmative vote of the SRA;

+Majority affirmative vote of the General Assembly;

+Majority affirmative vote of the MSU membership in a referendum.

 Any changes to membership status within an external organization shall occur in accordance with the contractual and legal obligations to that organization.